nkarl/nkarl.github.io/src/content/blog/2024-09-26-nix-flakes.md

         'packages.x86_64-linux.default' or 'defaultPackage.x86_64-linux'
 ```

+What happened there?

-The error message is informative.
-It says that the outputs set produced by the function `mkShell` does not contain the attribute `devShells.x86_64-linux.default`.
+The error message says that the function `mkShell` produced an output that does not contain the attribute `devShells.x86_64-linux.default`.
+This violated functional purity.

+We need to specify the system we are building on.
+I am using Linux on a 64-bit system, so I have to specify that precise system information in order to abide by the law of referential transparency.
+Recall that an exact input value must be given for the result to be replicable with 100% certainty.
+The Nix compiler will check the grammar before it executes the build task.
+It will not execute illegal language statements.

 It's a simple fix:

 ```nix
 {